santie88/spring_boot_example/README.md

 # spring_boot_practice

-This is a simple app which shows how simple is:
+This is a simple app which shows how to:

 * Initialize an Spring environment
 * Read a properties file